 The Gustav O. Lienhard Award, established in 1986, is presented annually by the National Academy of Medicine in honor of Gustav O. Lienhard, Chairman of the Robert Wood Johnson Foundation’s Board of Trustees from 1971 to 1986.
 The award — a medal and $40,000 — recognizes individuals for outstanding achievement in improving health care services in the United States.
 Support for the award is provided by the Robert Wood Johnson Foundation.
 Each year, a selection committee appointed by the NAM reviews nominations based on selection criteria that reflect the ideals and work of Mr. Lienhard and the Robert Wood Johnson Foundation.

 As of 2018, the Lienhard Award recipient is asked to give a lecture on a topic of their choosing.
 The Inaugural Lienhard Award Lecture was held on February 27, 2019.
 A perfected transcript and recording of the Lecture are now available, along with Dr. Stuart Altman’s slide deck.

-The 2020 Lienhard Award will be presented at the NAM’s Annual Meeting in Washington, DC, on October 19, 2020.
+The 2020 Lienhard Award will be presented at the NAM’s Annual Meeting on October 19, 2020.

 History of the Award